 First off, I do not get paid by cider companies to write reviews.
-This site is purely for the love of the beverage.
+I review and judge cider for the love of the beverage.
 I do paid writing, teaching, and consulting work!
 If you want the unbiased opinions of a cider expert, email me!

 I have my own taste preferences for cider.
 I tend to prefer tannic dry

 ciders with some sparkle to them.
 Bottle conditioning makes my day.
 Hopped ciders get my attention.
 I often enjoy the inclusion of heritage

 varieties or cider apples.
 Mind you, ciders surprise me all the time as

 well.
 My cider reviews are candid, and I try to be specific and descriptive

 more than just sharing whether or not I like any given cider.
 After all,